 Knowledge Management Fund

-The Platform launched the Knowledge Management Fund (KMF) in 2017 as its new mechanism to support activities.
-The KMF is a €300,000 annual fund that will award grants of up to €15,000 for events, research ideas and other initiatives that contribute to improving the quality of knowledge generated by the SRL field, and its subsequent uptake.
+The KMF is a €200,000 annual fund that awards grants for 9-month projects of up to €20,000 for events, research ideas and other initiatives that contribute to improving the quality of knowledge generated by the SRoL field, and its subsequent uptake.

 Frequently Asked Questions

 The first Knowledge Management Fund 2022 application window is now closed.
 The review team will soon be in the process of reviewing Full Proposals, thus Expressions of Interest are no longer being accepted.
 Please note that as we have transitioned last year into a new iteration, we also changed a few aspects of the KMF.
 The most important thing to take note of is that grants are slightly larger (€20.000) and projects run slightly longer (9 months) than they were in 2020, however there will be fewer grants awarded.
 Please follow this page and stay tuned for announcements about the KMF'22: Window II opening later this year.

 Full Proposal Invitations: April 15

 Full Proposal Due Date: May 8

 Please click here to read more about the KMF Accessibility Plan of Action, which is a work-in-progress that we hope to continue inviting our community to contribute to.

 Updated guidelines, formats, updated budget template and theme have been posted at the bottom of this page.
 Please note that budget proposals will only be accepted using this budget template.
 You can watch this budget proposal tutorial if you require any guidance.
 If you have any further questions regarding the application process, please contact us at KMF@kpsrl.org.